silvanx/silvanx.github.io/_pages/silverdbs.md

 Conference publications
 =====
 * Orłowski, J., & Lowery, M. M. (2023). *Iterative feedback tuning of proportional-integral controller parameters for adaptive deep brain stimulation*.
-In 2023 11th International IEEE/EMBS Conference on Neural Engineering (NER).
-2023 11th International IEEE/EMBS Conference on Neural Engineering (NER).
-IEEE <a href="https://doi.org/10.1109/NER52421.2023.10123714">[Publisher]</a> <a href="http://hdl.handle.net/10197/26084">[Repository]</a>
+In 2023 11th International IEEE/EMBS Conference on Neural Engineering (NER). <a href="https://doi.org/10.1109/NER52421.2023.10123714">[Publisher]</a> <a href="http://hdl.handle.net/10197/26084">[Repository]</a>

 Other conference appearances